joelvarghese6/Complete-Guide-to-Solana-Development/README.md

 - [Final movie review app]()

 ---
-If you have more questions or suggestions, check out [NahamSec's Discord](https://discord.gg/9jZxjQ5)!<br>
+If you have more questions or suggestions, message me on my [telegram](https://t.me/joelvarghese6)!<br>